altitudehouseconsulting/the-data-dictionary/index.md

 # The Data Dictionary

-Search, browse, and explore metadata from your ERP systems.
+Search, browse, and explore metadata from your systems.

 {% include dictionary.html %}